department-of-veterans-affairs/va.gov-team/products/education-careers/stem/design/22-1995-stem-content-doc.md

 { if NO, display teaching certification question }

- Do you already have a STEM undergraduate degree and are enrolled in a teaching certification program?(*Required)
+ Do you already have a STEM undergraduate degree and are pursuing in a teaching certification program?(*Required)

 - Yes
 - No

 { if YES, display exhaustion of benefits question }

 { if NO, display ALERT and exhaustion of benefits question }

 { INFO Alert text }
-**You may not be eligible**

-The Rogers STEM Scholarship is for Post-9/11 GI Bill and Fry Scholarship recipients who are pursuing an undergraduate STEM degree or have graduated with a STEM degree and are pursuing a teaching certification.
+The Rogers STEM Scholarship is only offered to students who are pursuing an undergraduate STEM degree or have graduated with a STEM degree and are pursuing a teaching certification.

 { end INFO Alert text }

-Have you used all of your Post-9/11 GI Bill or Fry Scholarship benefits or have less than 6 months remaining?(*Required) [Check your status]()
+Have you used all of your Post-9/11 GI Bill or Fry Scholarship benefits or do you have less than 6 months remaining? (*Required)
+[Check your status]()

 - Yes